Delta Financial Corporation: Bankruptcy

-Employee Relations and Criticism
+Employee relations and criticism

 In 2004 DFC and its retail subsidiary, Fidelity Mortgage, Inc. were sued in the United States District Court for the Western District of Pennsylvania.
-The lawsuit was filed by former loan officers employed by DFC's subsidiary, Fidelity Mortgage, Inc., who accused the company of misclassifying its loan officers as exempt from the federal Fair Labor Standards Act.
-The Plaintiffs were represented by Nichols Kaster, PLLP.
-The case was not resolved when DFC filed for bankruptcy protection.
+The lawsuit was filed by former loan officers employed by its subsidiary Fidelity Mortgage, Inc., who accused the company of misclassifying their loan officers as exempt from the federal Fair Labor Standards Act.
+The plaintiffs were represented by Nichols Kaster, PLLP.
+The case was remained unresolved when DFC filed for bankruptcy protection.